¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 • Step 2: Wipe the lens with a slightly damp (not dripping) microfiber cloth.

-• Step 3: For stubborn resin or finish overspray, use a mild soap solution.
+• Step 3: For resin or finish overspray, use a mild soap solution.
 Avoid harsh solvents like acetone, which can cloud polycarbonate lenses.

 Installation Strategy for Dust Mitigation